kl689/Hangman/README.md

 ## Some Notes:
 > ### Bugs
 > - Sometimes the last blank/dash doesn't disappear all the way when a letter appears in its place.
-> - The hangman drawing will resize as the main window frame is resized.
 >
 > ### Note on mvc pattern
 > - Tried to separate the program into model-view-controller components.